Cazzie Russell: Professional career

 Russell's desire to be traded by the Knicks was granted on May 7, 1971, when he was acquired by the Golden State Warriors for Jerry Lucas.
 Warriors coach Al Attles considered Russell not only an excellent offensive player, but a strong rebounder and solid defensive player.
 In his first season with the Warriors (1971–72), he averaged 36.7 minutes per game, 21.4 points per game and 5.4 rebounds per game, higher averages than in any of his five years with the Knicks.
 He was 17th in MVP voting and appeared in the 1972 NBA All-Star Game.

 Russell played two more seasons for the Warriors.
 He was the first player in NBA history to leave a team after finishing his option year when he signed with the Los Angeles Lakers on September 6, 1974.
 The Warriors did not offer him a no-cut contract, which Russell had demanded.
 He played three seasons with the Lakers, starting all 82 games in his final season (1976–77), while averaging 16.4 points a game.
 The Lakers were 53–29, but were swept in the Western Conference Finals.

-While with the Lakers he became the last player to wear the number 32 and 33 jerseys before Magic Johnson and Kareem Abdul-Jabbar, which numbers later were retired in honor of Johnson and Abdul-Jabbar.
+While with the Lakers he became the last player to wear the number 32 and 33 jerseys before Magic Johnson and Kareem Abdul-Jabbar, numbers which were later retired in honor of Johnson and Abdul-Jabbar.
 With the Lakers having signed Jamaal Wilkes during the offseason, Russell was one of the team's last player cuts entering the 1977-78 campaign when he was waived on October 16.
 In 1978, he signed with the Chicago Bulls, which would conclude his NBA career.
 Although he averaged only 8.8 points per game in 36 games for the Bulls, on March 17, 1978, he scored 20 points in a game against the Knicks.